 Of our latex mattress reviews, this is one of our favorites due to its 2 sided design.
 Yes it is flippable for longevity, but the premise here is for alternating comfort levels.
 By using solid natural latex on both sides, the dunlop and talalay processing methods really come into play; if you are a side sleeper who prefers a slightly softer surface, position the reversible mattress with the soft side up (24-26 ILD).
 If you’d prefer a more firm level of support, simply flip it over (29-31 ILD).
 No need for opening covers and swapping around layers like in other latex mattresses listed here.
 Whether you buy the 9, 10, or 13 inch thick version, each one has a 1″ thickness GOTS certified organic cotton cover.
-As expecetd with a mattress of this calibre, it is made in the USA, ships compressed and rolled up, is available in all the sizes you’d ever need, and comes with a 20 year warranty, and a 120 night trial when purchased direct from Latex For Less.
+As expecetd with a mattress of this calibre, it is made in the USA, ships compressed and rolled up, is available in all the sizes you’d ever need, comes with a 20 year warranty, and a 120 night trial when purchased direct from Latex For Less.

 This 10″ high 4-layer natural latex mattress is built with a cleverly infused graphite.
 Processed using the talalay method, as the manufacturer claims, gives you firm support while conforming to your body shape for a good night’s sound and restful sleep.
 What makes the graphite infused talalay latex such a wonderful sleeping solution?
 It has patented heat absorption technology, which absorbs heat and gives you a cooling sensation throughout the night.
 Underneath there are three more layers.
 The second layer is a 1” gel swirl memory foam that adds durability and extra cooling for hot sleepers.
 The third layer is a 1” 4.0 viscoelastic memory foam.
 This is what gives the capability to give consistent support and ensures longevity.
 The final layer is a high-density support base.
 This is also designed to offer increased support to your body.